-The growth of mold is also a health hazard that needs looking out for.
-It can result in a number of serious illnesses including respiratory issues.
-Mold grows in damp areas like washrooms.
+The growth of mould is also a health hazard that needs looking out.
+It can result in several severe illnesses, including respiratory issues.
+Mould grows in damp areas like washrooms.

 Proper cleaning, especially of the kitchen and washrooms, lets you stay ahead of the curve and prevent the growth and spread of germs and bacteria.

 There is a direct relationship between clean working spaces and better employee health.
 This, in turn, means employees will take less sick leaves, allowing your company to operate at maximum efficiency.

 Some of the steps you can take to maintain hygienic surroundings include throwing away trash to designated bins and never leaving trash overnight.
 Train your employees to follow the basic etiquettes such as avoiding food messes and organizing their desks.

 Carpets can hide an array of germs and bacteria so you might need carpet cleaning periodically.
 The shared kitchen requires a thorough clean up every week.
 Do not forget the insides of the microwave while you are at it.

 While this is not one of the first things that come to mind when speaking about a clean workplace, a tidy workplace can also vastly contribute to everyone’s safety.

 Don’t Understand the ABC’s?

 OSHA Australia defines occupational hazard, as “anything in the workplace that can cause harm”.
 This form of hazard is caused by negligence on behalf of the employer or unawareness of the hazard by employees.